 The Probiotic Paradox

 For a probiotic to work it must arrive alive.
+Probiotics are all about maintaining a healthy gut as you age, but if your gut is already unhealthy, then it will be harder for them to work.
 Probiotics promote gut health through stimulation, rather than suppression, of the innate immune system.
 The Probiotic Paradox is that both live and dead bacteria in probiotic products can generate biological responses.
 Dead probiotics only stimulate a TH1 response, which is also responsible for autoimmunity.
 Do not increase the TH1 immune response if you have or think you have an autoimmune condition.
 Probiotics will provoke the more severe autoimmune TH17 response.
+Probiotics are thought to work though, so if you are interested in using probiotics then you could check out these Probiotics and zinc supplementation as recommended by Fitnessgoals here.

 For a probiotic to work it must arrive alive.
 Probiotics promote gut health through stimulation, rather than suppression, of the innate immune system.
 Our first lines of defense are digestive chemistry and innate immunity.